DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Introduction

 To substantiate our motivation, we first conduct a toy experiment as illustrated in Fig.~\ref{fig:teaser}(b), where we calculate the top-1 and top-5 accuracy for both base classes and novel classes on LVIS and COCO datasets by using CLIP's visual features and text embeddings.
-Specifically, we use the ground-truth boxes to obtain visual features from the feature maps of CLIP and calculate cosine similarity with text embeddings for zero-shot classification.
-Our results show that the top-5 accuracy for novel classes on LVIS and COCO datasets is already \textit{remarkably} high.
+Specifically, we utilize the ground-truth boxes to obtain visual features from the feature maps of CLIP and calculate cosine similarity with text embeddings for zero-shot classification.
+Our results show that the top-5 accuracy for novel classes on LVIS and COCO datasets is already \textit{remarkably} high enough to generate credible pseudo labels.
 This observation inspires us to consider directly using CLIP outputs as pseudo labels during the training phase.
 As shown in Fig.~\ref{fig:teaser}(a, c), we present the DST-Det (dynamic self-training detection) framework, which directly adopts the large vocabulary information provided by CLIP for training.
+The toy experiments also show the potential of our approach if there will be strong VLMs~\cite{open_clip} in the future.

 To reduce the extra computation cost of the CLIP visual model, we let the object detection and the pseudo-labeling generation share the frozen CLIP visual backbone.
-This decision was supported by recent developments in exploiting frozen foundation models~\cite{Kuo2022FVLMOO, wu2023cora, yu2023fcclip}.
-Our DST-Det is based on the two-stage detector Mask R-CNN~\cite{maskrcnn} and incorporates a dynamic pseudo-labeling module that mines novel classes from negative proposals during training.
+This decision was supported by recent developments in exploiting frozen foundation models~\cite{Kuo2022FVLMOO, wu2023cora, yu2023fcclip, OMGSeg}.
+Our DST-Det is based on the two-stage detector Mask R-CNN~\cite{maskrcnn} and incorporates a dynamic pseudo-labeling module that discovers novel classes from negative proposals during training.
 Those proposals with high novel class scores can be considered foreground objects.
-By adopting simple threshold and scoring operations, we effectively suppress noises in the pseudo labels, such as substantial background contents and useless image crops.
-These designs \textit{do not} incur any additional learnable parameters for novel class discovery and the process in dynamic since region proposals vary in each iteration.
-We apply this operation to both the RPN and the Region-of-Interest Head (RoIhead) in the training stage: during RPN training, we force the discovered novel objects to be foreground objects; during RoIHead training, we add the novel class labels directly to the classification target.
-Moreover, we propose an offline refinement process using the trained detector to generate pseudo labels, boosting performance since the final detector has converged and can directly output more stable proposals.
+By adopting simple threshold and scoring operations, we can effectively change some background proposals to the foreground according to the class scores.
+These simple designs do not incur any additional learnable parameters for novel class discovery, and the process is dynamic since region proposals vary in each iteration.
+In particular, we apply this operation to both the RPN and the Region-of-Interest Head (RoIhead) in the training stage: during RPN training, we force the discovered novel objects to be foreground objects; during RoIHead training, we add the pseudo labels directly to the classification target.